MrGreyfun/Local-Code-Interpreter/README.md

 3. Access the generated link in your browser to start using the Local Code Interpreter.

-4. Use the `-n` or `--notebook` option to save the conversation in a notebook.
+4. Use the `-n` or `--notebook` option to save the conversation in a Jupyter notebook.
-   By default the notebook is saved in the working directory, but you can add a path to save it elsewhere.
+   By default, the notebook is saved in the working directory, but you can add a path to save it elsewhere.
    ```shell
    python web_ui.py -n <path_to_notebook>
    ```